Women in Islam: Love of women

-Particularly within the context of religion – a domain which is often associated with sexual asceticism – Muḥammad is notable for emphasising the importance of loving women.
-According to a famous ḥadīth, Muḥammad stated: "Three things of this world of yours were made lovable to me: women, perfume – and the coolness of my eye was placed in the ritual prayer".
-This is enormously significant because in the Islamic faith, Muḥammad is by definition the most perfect human being and the most perfect male: his love for women shows that the perfection of the human state is connected with love for other human beings, not simply with love for God.
+Particularly within the context of religion—a domain which is often associated with sexual asceticism—Muḥammad is notable for emphasising the importance of loving women.
+According to a famous ḥadīth, Muḥammad stated: "Three things of this world of yours were made lovable to me: women, perfume—and the coolness of my eye was placed in the ritual prayer".
+This is enormously significant because in the Islamic faith, Muḥammad is by definition the most perfect human being and the most perfect male: his love for and treatment of women shows that the perfection of the human state is connected with love for other human beings, not simply with love for God.
 More specifically, it illustrates that male perfection lies in women and, by implication, female perfection in men.
 Consequently, the love Muḥammad had for women is obligatory on all men, since he is the model of perfection that must be emulated.

-There is a Hadith quoting,

 Prominent figures in Islamic mysticism have elaborated on this theme.
 Ibn 'Arabī reflected on the above ḥadīth as follows: "...he [Muḥammad] mentioned women [as one of three things from God's world made lovable to him].
 Do you think that which would take him far from his Lord was made lovable to him?
 Of course not.
-That which would bring him near to his Lord was made lovable to him.
+That which would bring him near to his Lord was made lovable to him."

 "He who knows the measure of women and their mystery will not renounce love for them.
 On the contrary, one of the perfections of the gnostic is love for them, for this is a prophetic heritage and a divine love.
 For the Prophet said, '[women] were made lovable to me.'
 Hence he ascribed his love for them only to God.
-Ponder this chapter – you will see wonders!"
+Ponder this chapter—you will see wonders!"

 Ibn 'Arabī held that witnessing God in the female human form is the most perfect mode of witnessing: if Muḥammad was made to love women, it is because women reflect God.

-Rūmī connected women with the female attributes of the Divine: "She [woman] is the radiance of God, she is not your beloved.
-She is the Creator – you could say that she is not created."

 According to Gai Eaton, there are several other ḥadīths on the same theme which underline Muḥammad's teaching on the importance of loving women: